 I’ve always had a strong desire to understand the world and the human mind.
 Coming from a scientific and secular household, science seemed the natural route to satisfy my curiosity.
-So in university, I studied physics, biology, and psychology.
+So in university, I took a science degree, with a major in psychology.

 But the answers I received didn’t satisfy my inner longing to understand.
 There seemed to be something missing.
 I felt a growing sense of despair--a feeling of being stranded in a lifeless universe.
 Or on better days, a feeling that the paradigm in which I’d been trained was simply inadequate.